cybererik/Detection-Rules-and-Isolation/README.md

 cmd.exe /c powershell.exe -ExecutionPolicy Bypass -NoProfile -Command "Invoke-WebRequest -Uri 'https://sacyberrange00.blob.core.windows.net/vm-applications/7z2408-x64.exe' -OutFile C:\ProgramData\7z2408-x64.exe; Start-Process 'C:\programdata\7z2408-x64.exe' -ArgumentList '/S' -Wait"
 ```

+This activity could indicate an attempt to install software from an external source, which should be investigated further.
 This command runs a PowerShell script through the command line (cmd.exe).
 It can be broken down into the following steps:

 1. **Invoke-WebRequest**:
    - Downloads a file from the URL `https://sacyberrange00.blob.core.windows.net/vm-applications/7z2408-x64.exe` and saves it as `7z2408-x64.exe` in the `C:\ProgramData` directory.